Gâteau et cuisine Rachida

 White chocolate mirror glaze

-I love mirror glaze because it gives a beautiful, elegant finish to entremets.
-I have several recipes that will all be useful for enhancing your pastries.
-There’s the ultra-shiny chocolate mirror glaze, which you can make with white, dark, or milk chocolate, guaranteeing a stunning mirror effect.
+I love mirror glaze because it gives desserts a beautiful, professional finish.
+It is a must have in pastry making.
+I have several recipes that will be very useful if you enjoy baking.
+You will find in particular the ultra glossy chocolate mirror glaze, which can be made with white chocolate, dark chocolate, or milk chocolate, for a guaranteed mirror shine.

-I also shared a version without glucose or condensed milk, which is excellent as well.
-I’ll add the links to the recipes below.
+I then shared a version made without glucose or sweetened condensed milk, which is just as good.
+I will add the links to those recipes below.

-Many of you have asked me how to achieve a white mirror glaze.
-I wrote this article so that everyone can find the answer.
+Many of you asked how to make a white mirror glaze, so I decided to write this article to answer that question clearly.

-This glaze is the same as the chocolate mirror glaze mentioned above, except that this one is a white chocolate mirror glaze, to which I add vanilla seeds, although this is optional.
+This glaze is the same as the chocolate mirror glaze mentioned above.
+The only difference is that it is a white chocolate mirror glaze.
+I sometimes add vanilla bean seeds, but this is completely optional.

 White Chocolate Mirror Glaze Recipe